If you haven’t yet, I recommend you to play the game first. This article contains a few spoilers.

 - music: I composed my own music for this LD using Bosca Ceoil (from Terry Cavanagh) and I’m really proud of it :)

-- infiltration: I absolutely love stealth based games (like Thief 1-3, or Trilby: the Art of Theft) and creating this kind of game was a real pleasure.
+- infiltration: I absolutely love stealth based games (like the Thief game series, or Trilby: the Art of Theft by Fully Ramblomatic) and creating this kind of game was a real pleasure.
 Also, the fact that the turn-based aspect works is a great proof-of-concept that I will definitely use as soon as possible.
 Expect some kind of turn-based Thief with System Shock bits and a pure core gameplay.
 More about that later.

 - Bresenham algorithm: this algorithm is a life saver.
 It fuels the pathfinder, the sight checks, the lighting and the fog of war of my game.